rotundasoftware/parcelify/README.md

 $ parcelify main.js -c bundle.css -t "sass-css-stream"
 ```

-Because globally applied transforms can easily conflict with local transforms, default transforms are only applied to packages that to not specify their own local transforms.
-If you need more control over which app level transforms are applied to what packages, you can use the `packageTransform` option to insert transforms into the package.json of specific packages.
+Because application level transforms can easily conflict with local transforms, default transforms are only applied to packages that to not specify their own local transforms.
+If you need more control over which application level transforms are applied to what packages, you can use the `packageTransform` option to insert transforms into the package.json of specific packages.

 ```javascript